ssanj/zat/docs/adrs/01-shell-hooks.md

 ## Questions

 - Should the template rendering fail if the shell hook isn't executable or it can't be run or it runs and leads to an error?
-> The shell hook can be seen as an optional component.
-If it fails we can display a warning and consider the rendering a success.
+> Yes, it should fail because a specific portion of it hasn't run.